ColtonRandall/ColtonRandall/README.md

 - 🌱 I’m currently studying ...
     - A PGCert in Programming technologies / Web Development.
         - Languages covered so far: Java, HTML, CSS, JavaScript, JSON, Bash, Git and GitLab/Hub.
-     - I will be transitioning into a Masters in IT, specialising in Software Engineering next semester.
+    - I will be transitioning into a Masters of Information Technology, specialising in Software Engineering next semester.

 - 📫 How to reach me ...
     - coltondominicrandall@gmail.com or,